flowdev/comb/ERROR_HANDLING.md

 without using the parser that failed originally.

 So we have to go backward similar to the **error** mode.
-But with the distinction that we aren't looking for a `NoWayBack` parser before the error position, but instead for the immediate parent branch parser of the failing leaf parser that witnessed the error.
+But with the distinction that we aren't looking for a `SaveSpot` parser before the error position, but instead for the immediate parent branch parser of the failing leaf parser that witnessed the error.